strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/Documentation-swagger.png"> Documentation

  The Documentation plugin automates documentation for APIs in a Strapi application using the Open API specification version 3.0.1.
-When the Documentation plugin is installed it is available in the admin panel, under the heading plugins.
+When the Documentation plugin is installed it is available in the admin panel, under the heading "Plugins".
 The Documentation plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-documentation).
-The Documentation plugin allows you to:
+The Documentation plugin enables:

-- open the API documentation,
+- opening the API documentation,
-- regenerate the documentation,
+- regenerating the documentation,
-- restrict access to the documentation endpoint.
+- restricting access to the documentation endpoint.

 The Documentation plugin affects multiple parts of the admin panel.
 The table below lists all the additional options and settings that are added to a Strapi application once the plugin has been installed.